0xsend/super-send-token/docs/rewards-aggregator-erc4626.md

 - Shares are transferable (standard ERC20 semantics).
 No non-transferable override.
 - No streaming dependencies in this spec.
 Streaming is deferred.

+## Data model and asset/conversions
+- Per-user per-vault underlying shares: the wrapper attributes underlying SendEarn vault shares to users in `_userUnderlyingShares[user][vault]`.
+- Active vaults (wrapper-wide): first time a deposit is made into a vault, it’s added to `_activeVaults` for view-only `totalAssets()`.
+- Active vaults (per-user): first time a user receives underlying shares for a vault, it’s added to that user’s active set for proportional re‑attribution on ERC20 transfers (no external calls).

 ## Asset and conversions
 - The aggregator’s `asset()` equals the underlying asset used by all routed SendEarn vaults (e.g., USDC).
 - Follow standard ERC4626 math for conversions; do not assume 1:1 shares/assets. `totalAssets()` reflects the current value of all held SendEarn vault shares converted via each vault’s `convertToAssets`.